prequel-dev/preq/README.md

 ### Binary Distributions

-Official binary distributions are available at [latest release](https://github.com/prequel-dev/preq/releases) for Linux (amd64), macOS (amd64 and arm64), and Windows (amd64).
+Official binary distributions are available at [latest release](https://github.com/prequel-dev/preq/releases) for Linux (amd64 and arm64), macOS (arm64), and Windows (amd64).
 All macOS binaries are signed and notarized.
 No configuration is necessary to start using preq.

 ### Kubernetes